Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 ]
 ```

-Each elemet in the list of uniforms has 2 parts, a name, and a value
+Each element in the list of uniforms has 2 parts, a name, and a value

-To see what uniforms a program has, we can go to it's file!
+To see what uniforms a program has, we can go to its file!
 ```
 minecraft/shaders/program/blur.json
 {